mgcooper/icemodel/README.md

 - Runs on Windows 10, tested on R2017a.
 <!-- - Runs in Octave on MacOS Sonoma (Intel silicon), using Octave version 9.2. -->

-*Note that the main program `icemodel/icemodel.m` and core IceModel functions (all of which are saved with UPPERCASE filenames in the `icemodel` folder), are written in minimalist matlab style: all functions are compatible with code generation, all numerical methods employ custom hand-written solvers, there are no toolbox dependencies or modern matlab conveniences such as `arguments` (requires >=R2019b).
+*Note that the main program `icemodel/icemodel.m` and core IceModel functions (UPPERCASE filenames in `icemodel/`), are written in a minimalist matlab style: all functions are compatible with code generation, all numerical methods employ custom hand-written solvers, there are no toolbox dependencies or modern matlab conveniences such as `arguments` parsers.

-Exceptions to this minimalist style include namespace functions e.g., functions in the `icemodel/+icemodel` namespace.
-By convention, these are helper functions which are not required by the numerical model.
+Exceptions to this style include namespace functions (e.g. `icemodel/+icemodel`), which by convention are helper functions not required by the numerical model.
 The `demo.m` script uses a modern matlab approach including name=value syntax (requires >=R2021a).
-The `arguments` input parser used in `icemodel.config` and `icemodel.run.point` requires >=R2019b.
+The `arguments` parser used in `icemodel.run.point` requires >=R2019b.
+For users running pre-R2019b, see `demo/demo_pre_R2019.m`.

 If you encounter incompatibilities, please [open an issue](https://github.com/mgcooper/icemodel/issues).